-Woman with a mullet haircut
+Woman with a wolf cut hairstyle

 If you’ve seen the Korean TV series Squid Game, then you know all about the iconic hairstyle that actress Jung Ho-Yeon wore on the show.
 It’s called the wolf cut, which is a modern take on the classic .
 These origins make it naturally cool (the shag being the go-to rock ‘n’ roll hairstyle), but it is also trending because of its versatility.